grafana/metrictank/docs/metadata.md

 # Metadata index

-Metrictank needs an index to efficiently lookup timeseries details by key or pattern.
+Grafana Metrictank needs an index to efficiently lookup timeseries details by key or pattern.

 Currently there are 3 index options.
 Only 1 index option can be enabled at a time.
 * Memory-Idx